azxyxza/Shopping_Spending_tracker/README.md

 # Shopping tracker

-## Be wise with shopping list and balance
+## Shop smart, Spend wise!

-This project aims to create a shopping-money-tracker application for customer to use before, during, and after the shopping.
+This project aims to create a shopping-finance-tracker application for customer to use before, during, and after the shopping.

 **What does the shopping tracker do**
 - *Before the shopping*
+  - Check out what you have in the "Fridge" (avoid wasting)
+  - Add whatever you plan to buy to the shopping list
   - Set the expected spending for this shopping
-  - Add whatever you plan to buy to the shopping list
   - You can also categorize the need to buy a thing including "Must", "May", "Can", "Based on mood"
 - *During the shopping*
-  - Cross the things off that have already added to the chart
+  - Cross the things off that have already added to the shopping cart
 - *After the shopping*
-  - the purchased item will be added to the transaction page
+  - the purchased item will be added to the "Fridge" page and "Transaction" page
-  - Enter the amount of money you spent on that object and load the expense to the spending page
+  - Enter the amount of money you spent on that object and keep track in the "Spending" page
-  - The spending page will visualize all your balance and expenses
+  - The "Spending" page will visualize all your balance and expenses

 **Who will use it**

-*For everyone who is:*
+*For everyone who is...*
 - interested in keep their shopping list organized
 - want to be well-prepared before going into the supermarket
 - keep track of the balance and spend money wisely